Views Navigation

 Nature Center Walk: Connect to Nature

-SJMA's Nature Center Education Specialist, Julie Campbell, "Sunday Strolls" summer series begins in May and continues through September.
+SJMA's Nature Center Education Specialist, Julie Campbell, nature walk summer series begins in May and continues through September.
 Join Julie for the last of the summer series exploring the idea: Nature is where we come from; how do we return to her?
 A meditative nature walk with the intention of stillness, listening, connecting to nature.

 Geology Hike: This Waterfall Rocks